kurt-krueckeberg/data-structures-cplus/notes/bst.rst

               y = std::move(y->right);          // Replace successor with its right child.
           }

-      } else { // Case 3: pnode has only one child.
+      } else { // Case 3: If the node has just one non-nullptr child, we splice it into pnode's position.
+We use pnode's parent to do this.

           std::unique_ptr<Node>& onlyChild = pnode->left ? pnode->left : pnode->right;

-          onlyChild->parent = pnode->parent; // Before the move-assignment, we set onlyChild->parent to
+          onlyChild->parent = pnode->parent; // Before the move assignment below we must correct set onlyChild its parent
-                                             // pnode's parent.

-          pnode = std::move(onlyChild);      // Replace pnode by move-assignmetn with its only non-NIL child, thus, deleting pnode.
+          pnode = std::move(onlyChild);      // Replace pnode by move-assignmetn with its only non-nullptr child, thus, deleting pnode.
       }

       --size;